Annan Athletic F.C.: Scottish Football League

 During the 2012–13 season, Annan secured a 0–0 draw at home to Rangers on 15 September 2012, in what was the first-ever league meeting between the two sides.
 In the same season, on 9 March, Annan beat Rangers 2–1 at Ibrox, the first win for the club after the appointment of Jim Chapman as manager in January.

 A second-place finish in the newly named SPFL League Two the following season included the clubs record points tally and saw them face Stirling Albion in the play-offs.
 After losing the first leg 3–1 the return leg at Galabank was an 8-goal thriller, Annan eventually losing 8–4 on aggregate.

 In 2014–15 Annan produced an upset with a 3–2 win over Championship side Livingston in the Scottish Cup.

 2015–2016 saw Annan miss out on the play-offs on goal difference as a final day 1–0 win over Queens Park proved not enough, the visitors pipping them to the spot by one goal.
-The season highlight once again came in the Scottish Cup after the first in what was to become a series of cup wins over Premiership side Hamilton Accies.
+The season highlight once again came in the Scottish Cup after the first in what was to become a series of cup wins over Premiership side Hamilton.

 Forfar Athletic defeated Annan 6–4 on aggregate the following season in the play-offs, which signalled the end of Jim Chapmans reign.

-Irishman Peter Murphy became only the third manager of Annan Athletic whilst an SPFL club, his first managerial role.
+In 2017 Irishman Peter Murphy became only the third manager of Annan Athletic whilst an SPFL club, his first managerial role.

 On 19 May 2023, they defeated Clyde 2–1 to earn a 5–2 aggregate play-off victory and seal promotion to Scottish League One, the club's first promotion to the third tier.